 6. Give a gift of membership

 Food-of-the-month delivery services have come of age.
-Anything you can think of from fruit to salsa, assorted coffees or even cheese balls and dip can be delivered gift-style on a monthly basis and make great year-round gifts.
+Anything you can think of from fruit to salsa, assorted coffees or even cheese balls and dip can be delivered gift-style on a monthly basis and make great year-round gifts for caregivers.
 Or go the DIY route and commit to dropping off a fresh plate of cookies the first week of the month for the next year.

 7. Stock their supplies

 Play “Santa” to your nanny or day care center classroom this year by donating books, arts and crafts supplies or a windowsill’s worth of colorful, potted winter-blooming plants.
 Or, think about creating an activity for the children to enjoy with all supplies included, like making pizza or indoor gardening.
 It will give the caregivers a break from planning and organizing an activity.

 Your babysitter may have mentioned their fondness for vinyl records, or you may have noticed your pet sitter’s penchant for leather-bound notebooks.
 Collectibles are a personal way to let someone know you not only care about them but that you are also listening to what they share with you.

 Where to buy: Leather Weekly Gratitude Journal ($68, Rustico)